alisyann/alisyann/README.md

 ...

-i'm a Junior Web & Mobile Developer in JavaScript, ReactJs/ Material-Ui, NodeJs, MySql.
-I also worked on differents Programming languages like Python with Django and MongoDb and C# with Unity.
+i'm a Full Stack Developer based in Toulouse.
+I have mainly worked on front End JavaScript/ React, backend NodeJs/Python (Flask) and MySql/ MongoDB for databases part.

 ...